 - STEP TWO: Apply for admission to the Faculty of Philosophy.

-Please see chapter 3 of the university's Information Brochure for general information about admissions.
+Please refer to the step by step guide for general information about admissions.
 Materials needed include:

 - the completed form “Admission as a Doctoral Candidate” (“Annahme als Doktorand”)

 - your supervisor’s acceptance letter (Betreuungszusage)